* Yen falls to 7-month low versus dollar of 80.30 yen

 The dollar has risen roughly 5 percent against the yen so far in February, putting it on track for its biggest monthly percentage gain since March 2010.
 Further gains could be slow, with exporters looking to sell into a stronger dollar.

-In addition to the BOJ’s monetary easing, the yen has come under pressure this month after data showed that Japan’s current account surplus -- a major and constant support for the yen -- fell to a 15-year low last year.
+In addition to the BOJ’s monetary easing, the yen has come under pressure this month after data showed that Japan’s current account surplus — a major and constant support for the yen — fell to a 15-year low last year.
 Bank of Tokyo-Mitsubishi analysts said in a note Japan’s terms of trade were also deteriorating as a result the rising price of Brent oil.